 The EPR2 project has chosen AFCEN's codes to design and build the reactors.
 The EPR2 project has established its technical standards and is keeping a close eye on changes to the codes with the aim of taking account of feedback from the EPR units (in service or undergoing commissioning) and fulfilling the safety requirements for EPR2.
+In 2022, as part of the preliminary investigations required before applying for authorization to build a pair of EPR2-type reactors, IRSN (the technical support of France's Nuclear Safety Authority) examined the RCC-F and RCC-CW codes, as well as Volume Q in the RCC-M code on the qualification of equipment under accidental conditions.
+The questionnaires were examined by EDF in close liaison with AFCEN's experts.
+The codes may be updated to reflect the findings of these examinations.

-In 2021, AFCEN carried out a complete review of recent and future changes to the codes with the EPR2 project, and took into consideration the expectations of the project.
-AFCEN provided support in getting to grips with the changes introduced in the codes, in particular with the effort made by the RCC-M Subcommittee to produce a table listing and classifying the modifications, which offers a clearer inisight into the type and scope of the changes, thus facilitating the impact analysis by the project.
+In 2022, AFCEN continued discussing with the different stakeholders involved in the EPR2 project about the recent and future changes to its codes, as well as the project's expectations.
+AFCEN provided support in getting to grips with the latest changes in the codes and especially worked alongside the RCC-M Subcommittee in producing a grid for classifying modification forms, which offers a clearer insight into the type and scope of the changes, and simplifies the process of analyzing the impact by the project.